If you want to improve mobility and function after stroke, it’s important to try a variety of stroke rehabilitation techniques.

 11. Speech and Cognitive Therapy

-Another important stroke rehabilitation technique you should include is speech therapy.
-This treatment can help you improve aphasia (difficulty communicating) after stroke.
+Another important stroke rehabilitation technique you should include, if applicable, is speech therapy.
+This treatment can help you improve language abilities, swallowing abilities, as well as cognition after stroke.

 A speech therapist can walk you through the various speech therapy activities available, and show you exactly what you need to do to retrain your brain and regain language skills.
 In addition, speech therapists can help improve their patient’s cognitive skills.
 Some cognitive abilities they can address include skills such as concentration, attention, and memory.